Taylor Heinicke Player Prop Bets for NFL Week 13 | Washington vs. Las Vegas 12/5/2021

 Season Stats

-- He has added 279 rushing yards (25.4 ypg) on 49 carries while scoring one touchdown on the ground.
+- He has added 279 rushing yards on 49 carries with one touchdown, averaging 25.4 yards per game.

-- The Football Team have run 53.2% passing plays and 46.8% rushing plays this season.
-They rank 22nd in the NFL in scoring.

-- Heinicke has thrown 39 passes in the red zone this season, 43.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Raiders.